-This table describes how FCP and FID values are categorized as either fast, average, or slow.
+This table describes how values for these metrics are categorized as either "good", "needing improvement", or "poor".

 There are three ways that the user experience is displayed in PSI:

 - a label summarizing the page as passing or not passing the Core Web Vitals assessment

-- a percentile measured in seconds or milliseconds
+- percentiles measured in seconds or milliseconds (CLS is unitless)

-- a distribution representing the percent of fast, average, and slow experiences
+- a distribution representing the percent of "good", "needing improvement", and "poor" experiences

-Finally, the distributions for each metric are illustrated using the fast, average, slow grouping.
-For example, FCP on this page are "fast" (less than 1 second) 74% of the time.
-FID is "slow" (at least 250 milliseconds) 2% of the time.
-These distributions represent the totality of the user experience and their shapes indicate the tendency to be either fast or slow.
+Finally, the distributions for each metric are illustrated using the "good", "needs improvement", and "poor" grouping.
+For example, FCP experiences on this page are "good" (less than 1 second) 44% of the time.
+FID is "poor" (at least 300 milliseconds) 1% of the time.
+These distributions represent all user experiences on the page and their shapes indicate the tendency to be either "good" or "poor".

 Summary of origin performance

 PSI also includes a summary of origin performance.
-This is an aggregation of user experiences across all pages on an origin.
-You can get the same FCP and FID stats for an entire origin that are available for individual pages.
+This is an aggregation of user experiences across all pages of an origin.
+You can get the same stats for an entire origin that are available for individual pages.
 This data is closely aligned with what is available on BigQuery, while the page-level performance is not made available to query.

-There is one major difference between the origin-level performance on PSI versus BigQuery.
-The datasets on BigQuery are released once a month and encompass all of the data in the previous calendar month.
-For example, the 201809 dataset includes all user experiences that occurred in September 2018.
-On the other hand, PSI aggregates new data every day encompassing the previous 30 days.
+There is one major difference between the origin-level data on PSI versus BigQuery.
+The datasets on BigQuery are released once a month and encompass the data from the previous calendar month.
+For example, the 202005 dataset includes all user experiences that occurred in May 2020.
+On the other hand, PSI aggregates new data every day encompassing the previous 28 days.
 So the results you see today may be different tomorrow and they would not necessarily be the same as what you'd see in the monthly aggregations on BigQuery.